 What is GCA

 Grace Christian Academy is "The Best of Both Worlds."
 We are a 2-day a week, hybrid school for homeschoolers.
 We provide a structured classroom experience focused on group activities, hands-on learning, and a Christ-focused world view.
 Our instructors provide structure, guidance, oversight, and accountability.
 We offer courses in science, writing, history and various social studies for students K-8.
-Classes take place on Mondays and Thursdays from 8:30-3:15 pm.
+Classes take place on Mondays and Thursdays.

 Mission & Philosophy

 Mission: We are committed to supporting homeschooling families as we raise godly, productive children by providing both community and Christ-focused education assistance.

 Philosophy: To provide a classroom experience that digs into the material through group study, activity based, hands-on learning, public speaking, and discussions that stimulate critical thinking.
 All instruction is filtered through the lens of a Christ-centered and created universe and intended to promote personal responsibility and problem-solving.
 We want our students to "get it" not just "get through it".

 Student registration forms may be downloaded, printed and brought to GCA.
 Registration fees must be paid in order to gain access to the member pages of this website and to secure a spot on the roster.

 - The pastoral recommendation is to be left with your pastor to fill out at his convenience and mailed directly to GCA.

 GCA utilizes a variety of curricula to engage students.
 Students rotate through several series including Mystery of History and Apologia Science.
 Other resources include Bible, My Father's World, Institute for Excellence in Writing "IEW" and various Social Studies publications.
 Here you will find samples and explanations of the various curriculum we use.